-The Chairman of the Board and the chairs of the Audit and Performance Committees work with the Chief Executive Officer of the Trust to set the agendas for Board and committee meetings.
-The Chairman of the Board also serves as a key point person for interaction between management and the other Independent Trustees.
-Through the committees the Independent Trustees consider and address important matters involving the Fund, including those presenting conflicts or potential conflicts of interest for management.
+The Board has determined that its leadership structure is appropriate given the business and nature of the Fund.
+In connection with its determination, the Board considered that the Chairman of the Board is an Independent Trustee.
+The Chairman of the Board can play an important role in setting the agenda of the Board and also serves as a key point person for dealings between management and the other Independent Trustees.
+The Independent Trustees believe that the Chairman's independence facilitates meaningful dialogue between fund management and the Independent Trustees.
+The Board also considered that the chairperson of each Board committee is an Independent Trustee, which yields similar benefits with respect to the functions and activities of the various Board committees (e.g., each committee's chairperson works with the Manager and other service providers to set agendas for the meetings of the applicable Board committees).
+As noted above, through the committees the Independent Trustees consider and address important matters involving the Fund, including those presenting conflicts or potential conflicts of interest for management.
 The Independent Trustees also regularly meet outside the presence of management and are advised by independent legal counsel.
 The Board has determined that its committees help ensure that the Fund has effective and independent governance and oversight.
-The Board also has determined that its leadership structure, in which the Chairman of the Board is not affiliated with Legg Mason, is appropriate.
-The Board also believes that its leadership structure facilitates the orderly and efficient flow of information between the Independent Trustees and management, including the Fund's Subadviser.
+The Board also believes that its leadership structure, in which the Chair of the Board is not affiliated with Legg Mason, is appropriate.
+The Board also believes that its leadership structure facilitates the orderly and efficient flow of information to the Independent Trustees from management, including the Subadviser.
+The Board reviews its structure on an annual basis.